thecodingmachine/react-native-boilerplate/docs/beta builds/README.md

    `TCM React Native Boilerplate`

-Then, Fastlane will give you some informations about git, files it will create, etc. Juste type `enter` to continue.
+Then, Fastlane will give you some informations about git, files it will create, etc. Just type `enter` to continue.

 Congrats!
 Fastlane has created some files.
 If you are using Git, commit all generated files.